Dec 05, 2023

 2. Install PostgreSQL on CentOS 7

-It is simple to install PostgreSQL from CentOS 7 repositories.
-Start with the following command:
+Then, install PostgreSQL with the following command:

-sudo yum install postgresql-server postgresql-contrib
+sudo yum install postgresql-server

-This might take some time to complete.
+Note that installation might take some time to finish.

 3. Initialize the Database